tmfarrell/tmfarrell.github.io/_posts/2025-04-06-future_of_healthcare.md

 <img src="/assets/img/oura_v_whoop.png"
 	style="display: block; margin-left: auto; margin-right: auto; width: 80%; border:1px solid #D3D3D3" />

-These devices will get more "clinical."
-Clinical and medical devices will get more "consumerized."
-And hopefully we all get healthier.
+Inevitably, these devices will get more "clinical" by allowing medical professionals to harness their data and help monitor their patients more continuously.

 ## The future of healthcare is **predictive**